PaulmannLighting/apis-saltans/apis-saltans-coordinator/ARCHITECTURE.md

 ### AttributeDiscovery (AD)

 For each application endpoint containing the Basic cluster:
-- reads a fixed attribute set from `zcl::general::basic`
+- reads a fixed attribute set from `apis_saltans_zcl::general::basic`
 - converts read results into coordinator `Attributes`
 - when complete, sends `binding::Message::DeviceDiscovered` directly to `Binding`